-- a.
-Plagiarism - i.
-Direct - 1. "the word-for-word copying of text without acknowledging the source"1 - ii.
-Mosaic - "taking of words, phrases, and/or ideas from a source with only a slight change of wording and without properly recognizing the source"1 - iii.
-Self-plagiarism - 1. "the dual or redundant use of one's own work without proper acknowledgement." - iv.
-The resident commits plagiarism determined by a majority decision of an ad-hoc committee called to review the materials suspected of plagiarism.
-This committee must consist of the RPD, Pharmacy Director, and others as deemed appropriate by the RAC. - v.
-Plagiarism shall be considered a group II offense as is subject to the same disciplinary procedure for all other group II offenses outlined in the CHH Administrative Policy Disciplinary Policy (Section V Policy 30) - b.
-Unprofessional or unethical behavior - i.
+- 1. Direct: "the word-for-word copying of text without acknowledging the source"1 - 2.
+Mosaic: "taking of words, phrases, and/or ideas from a source with only a slight change of wording and without properly recognizing the source"1 - 3.
+Self-plagiarism: "the dual or redundant use of one's own work without proper acknowledgement."1 iii.
+Plagiarism shall be considered a group II offense as is subject to the same disciplinary procedure for all other group II offenses outlined in the CHH Administrative Policy - Disciplinary Policy (Section V Policy 30)

+b.
+Unprofessional or unethical behavior

+i.
 Any behavior considered unprofessional or unethical not included in the CHH Administrative Policy - Disciplinary Policy (Section V Policy 30) will be subject to investigation by the RPD and Director of Pharmacy.
-Other parties (e.g., Human Resources representative) may be included in the investigation at the discretion of the RPD and Director of Pharmacy. - ii.
-Ater a thorough investigation, the RPD and Director of Pharmacy shall present the situation to RAC and determine if the behavior is equivalent to a group I, III, or III offense as outlined in the CHH Administrative Policy - Disciplinary Policy (Section V Policy 30).
+Other parties (e.g. a Human Resources representative) may be included in the investigation at the discretion of the RPD and Director of Pharmacy.

+ii.
+After a thorough investigation, the RPD and Director of Pharmacy shall present the situation to RAC and determine if the behavior is equivalent to a group I, III, or III offense as outlined in the CHH Administrative Policy - Disciplinary Policy (Section V Policy 30).
 After determining the level of offense, the offense shall be considered grounds for the corresponding disciplinary procedures outlined therein.

-G. Failure to Progress
+E. Failure to Progress